 John Holt, The Underachieving School

 For many people it’s hard to believe that there is anything sinister about the school system.
 It’s difficult to view that nice lady that teaches your kid math and English as being involved is something ugly.
-But the truth is that she is, though her participation is almost certainly born out of the same well-intentioned but ignorant beliefs about school that you and most of the population have.
+But the truth is that she is, though her participation is almost certainly born out of the same well-intentioned yet ignorant beliefs about school that you and most of the population have.

 To understand why public schools are so bad, we have to look at why, and by who, they were created in the first place.
 This article will focus on the American school system, but make no mistake, this all applies equally to Canadian schools, and the public school system of most other western countries.
-If if looks like a fish, smells like a fish, then it is a fish.
+If it looks like a fish, smells like a fish, then it is a fish.

 The very idea of forced education being necessary is false.
 As human beings we are naturally curious and excited to learn, and at no time in our lives is that desire stronger than in childhood.
 Before a child has ever set foot in a school he was already done immense amounts of learning.
 He has learned to eat, to talk, to walk, and often to read, or ride a bike, or swim without ever having to be forced.
-A young child never complains about having to learn, because everything he learns fulfils his/her natural curiosity about the world.
+A young child never complains about having to learn, because everything he learns fulfils his or her natural curiosity about the world.

 So what happened to create the public school system as it is today, and why?
 Corporate American happened.
 The leaders of the industrial revolution realized that their success depended on not only having an easy to control workforce, but and easy to control, predictable customer as well.
-The public school system was devised to create both.
+The public school system was designed to create both.
 It is no accident that public schools do nothing to teach kids how to manage finances, how to create wealth, entrepreneurship, personal responsibility, and self-reliance.
 People with such knowledge are exactly the opposite of what corporations need for success.
 They are also exactly the opposite of what politician and governments need to retain power.

 The utter irrelevancy of the public school system can be seen easily if one looks at how many brilliant or successful people were either terrible students (according to test scores) or dropped out entirely: